thinkloop/coding-challenge-video/README.md

 - **Automated Versioning**: The build process uses the version number in `package.json` to create files and folders with version numbers for easy cache invalidation and version tracking.

 - **Event Tracking**: Open the console while using the site and notice every event being logged.
-This can be extended to save all user interactions to a statistics backend.
+This can be extended easily to save all user interactions to a statistics backend.

 - **Deployed and Hosted on CDN**: The running demo is currently hosted on AWS S3 & Cloudfront and scalable to millions of users.